nickchops/QuickEggBreaker/ReadMe.md

 An set of mapping lua files and the EggBreaker simple example game from *Corona* to demonstrate mapping Corona code to *Marmalade Quick* automatically.

+See http://nickchops.github.io/QuickEggBreaker for full blog piece on this project.

 Porting is all done via addition of new lua files that map Corona calls to Quick equivalents.
 Original code is not changed at all apart from currently the movieclip functionality is replaced by simple image loading.
 That was partly working but buggy -